nus-cs2103-AY2122S1/ip/docs/README.md

 ### Exiting the application: `bye`
-- You can use the `bye` command to exit the app
+- You can use the `bye` command to exit the app.

 Format:
 `bye`